-So how does someone get a historic stock price from before 1992 for Macy’s, or for any other company whose historic prices aren’t online?
+So how does someone get a historical stock price from before 1992 for Macy’s, or for any other company whose historical prices aren’t online?
 There are two steps: first, researching the company history to find out any information about different names, ticker symbols, and listings on stock exchanges; and second, looking in a newspaper or newspaper database for the date that you need.
 The library can help you with both of these steps.

 Step 1: Research the company history.

 This step can require a little detective work.
-It is where you figure out the name and ticker symbol of the company or security at the time of the historic price and the stock exchange which it was trading on.
+It is where you figure out the name and ticker symbol of the company or security at the time of the historical price and the stock exchange which it was trading on.
 Here are several sources that the library offers for learning about a company’s history (you may need to look at more than one of them in order to get a full sense of a company’s history):

 - Capital Changes Reporter: Lists capital changes (such as mergers and splits) for companies, by date, and includes information about stock exchanges and ticker symbols that the company traded under.
 Available in print in the Science & Business room at Central Library, or online through the CCH Intelliconnect database.

 - International Directory of Company Histories: Provides detailed corporate histories for many companies, both U.S. and international.
 There are currently 156 volumes.
 Available in print in the Science & Business room at Central Library, or online through the Gale Virtual Reference Library database (note: the most recent volumes are only available in print).